danday74/integer-sequences/README.md

 ## Prime numbers

 ```
-ms.getPrimeNumbers(max: number)  // Returns list of primes, the last being the largest <= max
+ms.getPrimeNumbers(max: number)  // Returns a list of primes, the last being the largest <= max
 ms.getNPrimeNumbers(n: number)   // Returns the first n primes
 ms.getNthPrimeNumber(n: number)  // Returns the nth prime
 ms.isPrimeNumber(n: number)      // Returns x where n is the xth term or false where n is not a prime